Ani2nem/OperatinSystemsProject/devlog.md

 I was not able to make any progress that day, just started learning about creating a new processes and streams in python

+# March tth 2025 - 11:00 am

+## Thoughts so fars
+- They are on the previous session plans, just follow them

+## Plan for this session (from last time)
+1. Review the concepts about creating new process and what streams are and how to use them in Python.
+2. Create and start the implementation for Driver Program:
+   - Look above in the thoughts for the reqs.
+3. Try and test the code and check if its valid.
+4. Troubleshoot any integration between program (we might need to fix some encryption and logger code).
+5. Once fixed, do another layer of testing to ensure everything is working properly together. (do it unit testing  and integration testing style so we don't miss any cases).
+6. Record the progress as you go.
+7. Check and ensure it's following and completing all project reqs.
+7. Hopefully, get it turned in this session.